home philosophy winemaker shiraz clones product range vineyards purchase

 Region: Watervale, Clare Valley, South Australia

-The 2006 vintage in the Clare Valley produced wonderfully aromatic Rieslings with powerful lemon/lime flavours & perfect acidity.
+The 2009 vintage in the Clare Valley produced wonderfully aromatic Rieslings with powerful lemon/lime flavours and perfect acidity.

 PACKED IN 6 X 750ML CARTONS